 - Let it cool - 1 hour

-Serve this bread fresh with a hearty chili recipe, slather it with a bit of cream cheese or a drizzle of honey, or use it as the base for an out-of-this-world grilled cheese sandwich (it also makes an incredible savory French toast).
+Serve this bread fresh with a hearty chili recipe or our creamy beer cheese soup, slather it with a bit of cream cheese or a drizzle of honey, or use it as the base for an out-of-this-world grilled cheese sandwich (it also makes an incredible savory French toast).

 PS - This is a slack (wet) dough